Python3pkg/ConfigMaster/README.md

 ConfigMaster is a simple library for accessing config files programmatically.
 No longer will you have to mess with list lookups and dict lookups when you wish to load a config file.
 Instead, objects in the file are accessed as simple class attributes.

+### What is supported

 ConfigMaster natively supports JSON and YAML formats.
+The recommended format is YAML.

+### TODO
+ - Add in support for python ConfigParser formats
+ - Add in networked JSON support
+ - Add more docstrings
+ - Make proper documentation

 ### How to install
 For the latest stable version uploaded to PyPI, use: